JoachimGoedhart/Upload-demo/README.md

 # Upload-demo
-Shiny app for uploading and displaying multiple CSV files
+Shiny app that shows how to upload multiple CSV files and display the result